Tocal College: Architecture Awards and Recognition

 The first Principal was the Reverend Colin Ford, B.SC.
-Edward Alan Hunt MBE was the first Chairman of the College Council and remained in that office until the handing over to the state government in 1969, after which he continued his involvement with the College until his death in 1982.
-In acknowledgement of his contribution, his ashes lie in the College chapel.
+Edward Alan Hunt MBE was the first Chairman of the College Council and remained in that office until the handing over to the state government in 1969, after which he continued his involvement with the college until his death in 1982.
+In acknowledgement of his contribution, his ashes lie in the college chapel.
 Hunt's son David, and his wife Judy, Philip Cox's sister, have retained association with Tocal and assist in raising funds for conservation works to the buildings.
 The Presbyterian Church managed the college until 1970 after which it was transferred to the NSW Department of Agriculture as the CB Alexander Agricultural College, Tocal, after the passing of the C B Alexander Foundation Act in 1969.
-The extent of the Tocal property has been increased to the current 2,200 hectares through various land purchases since the College commenced including Athcourt Farm, Glendarra, Bona Vista, Dunnings Hill, Clements Farm and Numeralla.
+The extent of the Tocal property has been increased to the current 2,200 hectares through various land purchases since the college commenced including Athcourt Farm, Glendarra, Bona Vista, Dunnings Hill, Clements Farm and Numeralla.
 In 1972, the first female students were admitted.
 Tocal is now operated by the NSW Department of Primary Industries.
 The Tocal Field Days are regarded as the Hunter Valley's premier agricultural event as well as being a popular regional social attraction.

+Ian McKay and Philip Cox were awarded the 1965 Sir John Sulman Medal for Outstanding Architecture and later in 1966, the Blacket award, by the Royal Australian Institute of Architects.

+Cox and McKay later received the 'Building of the Decade Award' from Lend Lease in 2005.

+In 2014 Tocal College was awarded the New South Wales Enduring Architecture Award and the National Award for Enduring Architecture later in the same year by the Australian Institute of Architects.

 In 2015 the National Trust of Australia (NSW) classified the Tocal College CB Alexander Campus on their Country Register.